Sage-Bionetworks/BridgeDocs/_articles/v2/studies.md

 ## Participant APIs

-A more complete view of the participants’ in a study can be retrieved through the [Study participants API.](/swagger-ui/index.html#/Study%20Participants) Many additional APIs exist to work with the account, such as to resend an email verification request or to withdraw a participant from the study.
+A more complete view of the participants’ in a study can be retrieved through the [Study participant APIs.](/swagger-ui/index.html#/Study%20Participants) Many additional APIs exist to work with an enrolled account in a study, such as to resend an email verification request or to withdraw a participant from the study.